izcheung/mySQLWorkBenchUserDoc/README.md

 ## Conclusion
-Throughout the process of writing this documentation, we had the opportunity to learn how to write clear and concise instructions in a way that our audience can easily follow.
+Throughout the process of writing this documentation, we had the opportunity to develop our skills in how to write clear and concise instructions in a way that our audience can easily follow.

 As this was a two-person project, we developed our communication skills and ability to handle Git conflicts.
 Through consistent open communication, we are able to adhere to a common style guide.